Media Pluralism

 While Montenegrin authorities provide funds for state and local public broadcasters, but also commercial media, country’s commercial and local media warned that state help should be increased to ensure media pluralism.

-Montenegrin commercial and local media warned that authorities should increase its media funding to ensure media pluralism in the country.
-According to media legislation, Montenegrin government provides at least 17 million funding to the National Public Broadcaster RTCG and almost a million for commercial media, through Media Diversity and Pluralism Fund.
-At the same time, municipalities provide funding for the local public broadcasters, but the practice is uneven.
-However, most of the media claim that current state help is insufficient.
+Montenegrin commercial and local media warned that authorities should increase their media funding to ensure media pluralism in the country.
+According to media legislation, the Montenegrin government provides at least 17 million € funding to the National Public Broadcaster RTCG and almost one million € for commercial media, through the Media Diversity and Pluralism Fund.
+At the same time, municipalities provide funding for the local public broadcasters, but the practice shows that spending on media is unevenly distributed since media are at the mercy of local authorities’ determination of how much is necessary for local media.
+Furthermore, most of the media claim that current state help is insufficient for their financial sustainability.

-Montenegrin media market is small and very exposed to the largest regional markets with whom we share the same languages.
-According to the Media Sustainability Index 2019. report estimated total marketing budget in the small Adriatic country is around 11 million euros, while the country has more than 150 media.
+The Montenegrin media market is small and very exposed to the largest regional markets, characterized by the shared languages spoken in Montenegro, Croatia, Serbia and Bosnia Herzegovina.
+According to the Media Sustainability Index 2019 the estimated total marketing budget in Montenegro is around 11 million €, while the country has more than 150 media.
 Data on the media market, after the COVID-19 pandemic, which severely impacted media landscape, are not available.

 Commercial media claim they cannot earn sufficient funds on the market to ensure pluralism without significant support from the state.

-“In Montenegro, advertisers spend only five million euros annually on TV commercials.
+“In Montenegro, advertisers spend only five million € annually on TV commercials.
 Montenegro has five TVs that share a large part of the marketing intended for TV stations.
-Can a serious TV station live on a million euros of annual income and have professional news and quality entertainment programs?
-We all know that is impossible”, Kadić Bojanić said.
+Can a serious TV station live on a million € of annual income and have professional news and quality entertainment programs?
+We all know that is impossible”, Kadic Bojanic said.

 “Due to the fact that the state has been collapsing the media market for decades and favoring pro-government media, commercial media can hardly survive on the market independently.
 Therefore, the state must find a way to significantly help credible commercial media”, she added.